robdodson/robdodson.github.com/source/_posts/2012-05-02-d3-js-and-octopress.markdown

 #### Margins and Resizing

-Now that we have D3 included on the page and our CSS styles are being respected it's time to setup some useful defaults.
+Now that we have D3 included on the page and our CSS styles are being respected it's time to setup some useful defaults in another `script` tag.
+Typically I'll define the dimensions of my graph area as well as any margins that I might want to use.

-If I'm going to use the same data set throughout I might put that up there so I don't have to declare it over and over again.
+If I'm going to use the same data set throughout I might put that in as well so I don't have to declare it over and over again.
 In our case the array of Fibonacci numbers is there.

-Typically I'll also define the dimensions of my graph area as well as any margins that I might want to use.

 ```html
 <!-- Global Variables and Handlers: -->